Residential Tenancies in NSW

 - tenancies under a mortgage

-- if the tenant is a boarder or lodger
+- tenancies where the tenant is a boarder or lodger

 - tenancies relating to part of a hotel or motel, or

-- a residence contracts under the Retirement Villages Act 1999.
+- residence contracts under the Retirement Villages Act 1999.

-The following discussion does not apply to these kinds of tenancy arrangements.
+The following information does not apply to these kinds of tenancy arrangements.

-The Tribunal has jurisdiction to hear residential tenancy disputes with a value of $15,000 (or $30,000 for rental bond disputes).
-More expensive disputes must be brought before a court.
+NCAT has jurisdiction to hear residential tenancy disputes with a value of $15,000 (or $30,000 for rental bond disputes).
+Disputes involving larger amounts of money must be brought before a court.

-Once a dispute is lodged by a landlord or tenant, the Tribunal will send out a ‘Notice of Hearing’ to both parties, which explains when the hearing will be and why it is being held.
+Once a dispute is lodged with NCAT by a landlord or tenant, the Tribunal will send out a ‘Notice of Hearing’ to both parties, which explains when the hearing will be and why it is being held.
 Before conducting a hearing into a dispute, the Tribunal will encourage the parties to take part in a confidential conciliation process.
-If this fails, a Tribunal member will hear the dispute and give both parties the opportunities to explain their case.

 The Residential Tenancies Act 2010 contains a comprehensive set of rules dealing with the payment of rent, changing the amount of rent payable, and resolving rent disputes.